Overview of the portugal textile industry

 Portugal has one of the strongest textile industries in Europe and is known for its craftsmanship and expertise in high-quality apparel and home textiles.
-What makes the Portuguese textile industry unique is how all segments of the value chain can be found in the northern region around Braga and Porto, which gives it competitive advantage.
+What makes the Portugal textile industry unique is how all segments of the value chain can be found in the northern region around Braga and Porto, which gives it competitive advantage.
 All production facilities create textiles of the highest quality, using decades-old socially and ecologically responsible processes, combined with modern innovation, and this way of working in the fashion industry is the future.

 Portugal has about six thousand companies labouring in all sub-sectors of the textile industry, all well known for their flexibility, quick response, skill set, creativity and innovation.
 Interestingly, Portugal’s textile industry dates back to the eighteenth century when cotton and linen manufacturers developed the skill and technology to produce quality apparel at a lower cost than most of their European counterparts.
 Cotton production took place primarily in Lisbon by importing requisite machinery from Britain to equip their factories.
 By the nineteenth century, Portugal had developed linen production.
 The flax fibers were imported from Hamburg and production was primarily in the northern regions as it has good water supply due to several small rivers.